What you need to know

 Councillor-Community Dispute Resolution Policy

-Council has developed a Councillor-Community Dispute Resolution Policy (pdf, 37KB) which provides a process for resolving disputes that may arise between a Councillor and a member of the community.
+Council has developed a Councillor-Community Dispute Resolution Policy which provides a process for resolving disputes that may arise between a Councillor and a member of the community.
+To view the policy click here and search for Councillor – Community Dispute Resolution Policy.

 The policy encourages Councillors and community members to try and resolve matters before commencing any formal process under the policy.
 However, in the event a dispute does remain unresolved following an informal resolution process, the policy provides an avenue for community members to formalise their complaint in writing and have the dispute facilitated by the Chief Executive Officer.